TimeBytes/Budget-Wise/README.md

 ## Description

 An online web application that allows users to track their finances.
 This includes, income, expenses, budgetting, and more!
 This application was developed using the MERN stack.
+Our app also has a donation page integrated with Stripe.

 ## Table of Contents